 Students enrolled in the 4+1 track of the clinical laboratory science certificate program complete 12 months of didactic courses and clinical laboratory rotations in the Department of Laboratory Medicine and Pathology at Mayo Clinic.
-Eight months of didactic courses and clinical laboratory rotations are completed at the Mayo Clinic campus in Rochester, Minn., and the remaining four months are at Mayo Clinic in Jacksonville, Fla.
+Eight months of didactic courses and clinical laboratory rotations are completed at Mayo Clinic's campus in Rochester, Minnesota, and the remaining four months are at Mayo Clinic's campus in Jacksonville, Florida.

 Mayo Clinic's Medical Laboratory Science Program is committed to training undergraduate and post-baccalaureate students in laboratory medicine, quality assurance and professional practice.